karatelabs/karate/karate-core/README.md

   * waitForResultCount('div#eg01 div', 4)
 ```

 Most of the time, you just want to wait until a certain number of matching elements, and then move on with your flow, and in that case, the above is sufficient.
-If you need to actually do something with each returned `Element`, see [`findAll()`](#findall) or the option below.
+If you need to actually do something with each returned `Element`, see [`locateAll()`](#locateall) or the option below.

 The second variant takes a third argument, which is going to do the same thing as the [`scriptAll()`](#scriptall) method: